 Laid-Back Camp (Yuru Camp) Season 2

-The second season of Yuru Camp was originally due to be released some time in January, 2021.
+The second season of Yuru Camp was originally due to be released some time in 2020, but finally made it to our favorite streaming service (Crunchyroll) in January, 2021.

 And now you know how to watch Yuru Camp in order — so far, that is.